Our thanks are also due to Sue Jones for the Murderous Pen logo - copyright © Sue Jones 2011

 English, American, Canadian, even Australian spelling?
 Not bothered so long as it’s consistent throughout.

-Ideally, on acceptance, a payment will be made, and for that you will need a Paypal account, or provide us with BACS details.
-Trying to work International Bank transfers for an independent press is nothing short of crippling – hence PayPal.
+Ideally, on acceptance, a payment will be made, and for that you will need a Paypal account, or an Amazon Gift Card account.
+Trying to work International Bank transfers for an independent press is nothing short of crippling – hence PayPal and Amazon.
 Plus it’s easier for your accountant.
+At a push we can use Amazon Gift Cards, but for a Global trading company, Amazon are incredibly territorial (amongst their many other failings....)

 What We Are Looking For

 We’re always looking for Crime Fiction in its many guises.
 We'll consider anything with an eye for humour through to hardcore Noir.
 Unreliable Narrators, First Person/Third Person, Good vs Bad, Bad vs Bad, Good vs Good (yes Aunty Jean, such does exist).
 We’ll even look at Bizarro/Weird material.
 The Crimeucopia series has themes - but how you interpret them is up to you.
-Any material that doesn't fit will always be considered for the 3rd yearly issue (the Free-For-All extended issues).
+Any material that doesn't fit will always be considered for the next in the Free-4-All anthologies.

 However, please, no fan fiction, half-hearted pastiches, or overly graphic violence/sex.
 Although NOIR can have a physical sexual element, that element isn’t the core of the genre.
 Sexual tension – fine.
 Overly graphic – not so much.